wils0ns/tfis/README.md

 go install
 ```

-Or downloading the binary for a particular [release](https://github.com/wils0ns/tfis/releases).
+Or download the binary for a particular [release](https://github.com/wils0ns/tfis/releases).

 ## Use